CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-ios.md

 ## 3) Build the iOS app
 ### on a Mac ## {#ios-3-clone-online-mac .extraclass class="requirement-machine"}
-3.1) Do a separate clone of the online repo on macOS.
+3.1) Do a separate clone of the [Collabora Online repo](https://github.com/CollaboraOnline/online) on macOS.

 Run autogen.sh, and configure it with the --enable-iosapp option: